Rajendra (radar system): Current status

-The Rajendra Multi-Function Phased Array radar system, designed at the Electronics and Radar Development Establishment (LRDE), part of DRDO, is currently in production at Bharat Electronics.
-It is named after India's First president Dr. Rajendra Prasad.
+The Rajendra multi-function phased array radar system, designed at the Electronics and Radar Development Establishment (LRDE), part of DRDO, is currently in production at Bharat Electronics (BEL).
+It is named after India's first President, Rajendra Prasad.

 The LRDE is working on the Rajendra III radar for the Indian Army.
-Rajendra III is a slewable phased array radar based on the T-72 chassis built by Ordnance Factories Board's Ordnance Factory Medak.
-As of 2007, the BLR-III vehicle on T-72 chassis was ready for a track test.
-The Phased array antenna is fabricated at Bharat Electronics Limited (BEL), Ghaziabad.
-Collimated beam pattern and D/S curve for all 16 spot frequencies has been taken.
+Rajendra III is a slewable phased array radar based on the T-72 chassis built by the Ordnance Factories Board's Ordnance Factory Medak.
+As of 2007, the BLR-III vehicle on the T-72 chassis was ready for a track test.
+The phased array antenna is fabricated at BEL, Ghaziabad.
+The collimated beam pattern and D/S curve for all 16 spot frequencies have been taken.

-Current orders for the Rajendra and its derivatives are at least 32 units, considering the order for 2 Squadrons of the Akash system by the Indian Air force and the indent for 28 Weapon Locating Radars by the Indian Army.
+Current orders for the Rajendra and its derivatives are at least 32 units, consisting of the order for 2 squadrons of the Akash system by the Indian Air Force and the intent for 28 weapon locating radars by the Indian Army.

-Weapon Locating Radar
+Weapon locating radar

 The Army intends to use a Rajendra radar derivative in the artillery locating role.
-During tests at Chandipur for the Akash missile system, engineers noticed the Rajendra radar was able to detect and track artillery shells being test fired at a nearby range.
-This led to the development of the domestic Weapon Locating Radar, called the Swathi Weapon Locating Radar, an item in high demand by the Indian Army's artillery units, especially after the Kargil War.
-28 LRDE Rajendra based WLR's have been ordered by the Indian Army.
-In June 2008, the WLR was accepted for induction by the Army, and 28 units are being produced by Bharat Electronics Limited (BEL).
+During tests at Chandipur for the Akash missile system, engineers noticed the Rajendra radar was able to detect and track artillery shells being test-fired at a nearby range.
+This led to the development of the domestic weapon locating radar, called the Swathi Weapon Locating Radar, an item in high demand by the Indian Army's artillery units, especially after the Kargil War.
+28 LRDE Rajendra-based WLR's have been ordered by the Indian Army.
+In June 2008, the WLR was accepted for induction by the Army, and 28 units are being produced by BEL.